MRachelle0025/MRachelle0025/README.md

 - 💞️ I’m looking to collaborate on projects that relate to my interests.
 - 📫 How to reach me email or send message.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I studied psychology, neuroscience in college and intersted in AI and Machine Learning.
-I have a black dog named Amelia, and she is a german shepherd.
+I have a black dog named Amelia (german shepherd dog).

 <!---
 MRachelle0025/MRachelle0025 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.